noahjb/novi_cd_test/README.md

   `cd mean_adsk`

-We'll also need to run the following two commands, line by line (Disregard the nasty error message):
+We'll also need to run the following two commands, one line at a time (Disregard any nasty error messages):

    `git branch -r | grep -v '\->' | while read remote; do git branch --track "${remote#origin/}" "$remote"; done`